accetto/ubuntu-vnc-xfce/README.md

 # Headless Ubuntu/Xfce with VNC/noVNC and customizable Firefox

-This repository contains resources for building Docker images based on [Ubuntu][docker-ubuntu], with [Xfce](xfce) desktops and headless **VNC**/[noVNC](novnc) environments.
-Resources for building images with customizable [Firefox](firefox) browser are included as well.
+This repository contains resources for building Docker images based on [Ubuntu][docker-ubuntu], with [Xfce][xfce] desktops and headless **VNC**/[noVNC][novnc] environments.
+Resources for building images with customizable [Firefox][firefox] browser are included as well.

 These images can be successfully built and used on NAS devices.
 They have been tested with [Container Station][container-station] from [QNAP][qnap].

 The base images (see [below](#user-content-image-set)) are best suited for creating headless [Ubuntu][docker-ubuntu] containers, used for learning, testing or development.

-The images with [Firefox](firefox) are perfect for fast creation of secure and light-weight web browser containers.
+The images with [Firefox][firefox] are perfect for fast creation of secure and light-weight web browser containers.
 They can be thrown away easily and replaced quickly, improving user's browsing privacy.

 They make also excellent long-term browsers, because the preferences and profiles can be easily pre-configured and stored on external volumes that survive container destruction.